 I was 22 years old, freshly graduated from college and sitting in my YSA ward bishop’s office.
-I had made an appointment with him to discuss something completely different from the temple, but somehow, he ended up saying something I will never forget: “Maybe you should start thinking about going to the temple.”
+I had made an appointment with him to discuss something completely different from me receiving my LDS endowment, but somehow, he ended up saying something I will never forget: “Maybe you should start thinking about going to the temple.”

 I know his words were inspired.